US Child Tax Credit Calculator

 For the 2021 tax year, the maximum Child Tax Credit is $3,600 per qualifying child under the age of 6 and $3,000 per qualifying child aged 6 to 17.

-How to use a US Child Tax Credit Calculator?
+How to use the US Child Tax Credit Calculator?

 Here’s a step-by-step guide on how to use a typical US Child Tax Credit Calculator-